More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 The air quality in Jiaozuo is terrible.
 At that time, the PM 2.5 reading was already estimated to be above 500.
 One day, I saw that the PM 2.5 in Haitang Bay, Sanya, was only in the single digits, and this piece of information stirred something in me.
 Suddenly, I was tired of breathing in the smog every day, so I moved to Sanya vowing to reset my life.

-I don’t have any skills, so I was bound to work in the service industry and eventually wound up doing the exact same thing as before—I became a security guard again.
-However, the change of locations made a crucial difference.
-From a coal mine to a high-end hotel in Sanya; here, I had some special rules to observe in addition to the usual task of stopping unwanted folks at the door.
+I don’t have any skills, so I was bound to work in the service industry.
+Eventually, I became a security guard again.
+However, the change of locations made a crucial difference: from a coal mine to a high-end hotel in Sanya.
+Here, I had some special rules to observe in addition to the usual task of stopping unwanted folks at the door.

-The head of security just said, “OK, go get a form from human resources.”
+The head of security just said, “OK, go get your resignation form from human resources.”

 I’d been at this job for almost three months, and the guy made no effort to try and persuade me to stay.
 He regarded us as mere cogs in the machinery.
 If you don’t like it, just beat it and they’ll hire someone else; you’re nothing but disposable goods, and once they’ve used you up they’ll move on to the next.
 You might as well have been a robot.